unframed/JSONModel.php/README.md

 ?>
 ~~~

 This demonstration of the possible options of `count`, `column` and `update` is a very common SQL pattern, either to update or delete a previously selected sets of relations at once.
+But it will break past the limit on SQL parameters set by the database driver(s).

 ### Update

-We could use only one `update` to implement rescheduling of all due tasks in one hour :
+So we can use only one `update` to implement rescheduling of all due tasks in one hour :

 ~~~php
 <?php